Tribes (video game series): Hi-Rez Studios

 On October 23, 2010, Hi-Rez Studios announced that they had bought the Tribes IP from InstantAction.
 Hi-Rez Studios released Tribes: Ascend, a multiplayer-only successor to Tribes 2 for the PC on April 12, 2012.

 Tribes Universe was a massively multiplayer online shooter developed by Hi-Rez Studios.
 The game, along with Hi-Rez Studios' Tribes IP acquisition from InstantAction, was first announced on October 23, 2010.
 While alpha testing was said to begin at the start of 2011, development on Tribes Universe was canceled when Hi-Rez Studios decided to start working on Tribes: Ascend.

 Hi-Rez has been criticized by gaming communities for their handling of Tribes: Ascend and Global Agenda.
 In 2013, Hi-Rez Studios announced they would stop releasing updates for both games, but planned to maintain active servers and customer support.
 Hi-Rez Studios did eventually come back to Tribes: Ascend in late 2015 and released several patches.
 The final patch for Tribes: Ascend was released in September 2016.

 In 2015 Hi-Rez announced that in celebration of the Tribes franchise 21st anniversary, all games in the franchise (starting with 1994's Metaltech: Earthsiege) would be free to download on the Tribes Universe webpage.

+Prophecy Games

+In 2019, Hi-Rez sold rights to the Tribes IP to a subsidiary, which by early 2020, Hi-Rez had spun off, forming the independent studio Prophecy Games.

+In May 2023, Prophecy Games started alpha tests for Starsiege: Deadzone.
+The in-game menu for Deadzone displayed 3 different games, one of which titled 'Starsiege Tribes', with a Q1 2024 release date below it.
+Little was known about the game, other than the developers stating it is indeed a new official entry into the series.
+A Q&A with one of the developers briefly spoke about the game, stating it would have Light, Medium, and Heavy classes, and also feature cross-progression with the other games.

+In November 2023, Tribes 3: Rivals was announced.